LyfeOnEdge/HBUpdater/readme.md

   The repo builder goes through each entry in the repo and grabs the api json, it then adds the loaded api json to the info grabbed from the repository.

 ## repo distribution
-  When each entry has had an updated json object appended the whole object is organized into a json object and dumped.
+  When each entry has had an updated json object appended the whole object is organized into a larger json object and dumped.
 If any content in the json has changed it gets pushed as a new release to github, with the tag name incrementing by one.

   The receiving app (LyfeOnEdge/HBUpdaterGUI) grabs the repo file by getting the github api releases json at https://api.github.com/repos/LyfeOnEdge/HBUpdater_API/releases, which contains a link to the latest release of the HBUpdater_API repo.